 In addition, surveys, studies, and reviews of cannabis have shown that medical marijuana can really be beneficial.
 Folklore has also testified to marijuana’s calming effects.
 However, let’s also take a look at the science.

 Although more human clinical trials need to be undertaken, growing evidence from animal studies suggests that medical marijuana could be an effective treatment for anxiety.

-A 2010 study found that CBD oil reduced symptoms in people with social anxiety disorder.
+For example, a 2010 study found that CBD oil reduced symptoms in people with social anxiety disorder.
 Brain scans on participants revealed that CBD oil triggered changes in blood flow to regions in the brain linked with feelings of anxiety.
 Researchers were also excited to discover the mechanism by which CBD interacts with the brain to relieve anxiety.

-A 2015 review analyzed the research of 49 primary preclinical, clinical, or epidemiological studies into CBD oil.
+In addition, a 2015 review analyzed the research of 49 primary preclinical, clinical, or epidemiological studies into CBD oil.
 Unfortunately, a majority of the studies reviewed were not on humans, but on animals.
 However, there was enough evidence to conclude that CBD oil could potentially reduce several disorders such as:

 - Post-traumatic stress disorder

 The good news is that although Cannabis research is still relatively new, the popularity of medical marijuana has boosted the amount of research being done.